-Let’s say we have a microphone plugged into a grounded mixing console that is connected to one wall plug and a grounded guitar amp that is plugged into another wall plug with a different ground potential.
+Let's say we have a microphone plugged into a grounded mixing console connected to one wall plug and a grounded guitar amp plugged into another wall plug with a different ground potential.
 In this case, if we were to touch the guitar strings and microphone simultaneously, we would create the electrical connection and the voltage would flow to the lower ground potential.
 This may very well result in a shock, particularly if there is a significant difference between the socket ground potentials.

 The same goes for any wall socket that is not grounded properly.

 I would always suggest that you test the power outlets of any new room you plug into.
 I'd even suggest testing your regular jam spot from time to time.
 We can easily test our outlets with an inexpensive receptacle tester.
 I recommend the Sperry Instruments GFI6302 (link to check the price on Amazon).